gc120978levelup1/ss_LAMP_Docker/README file.md

 ## Pre-requisite (WSL2)
 * Docker + WSL2 + Git + Composer + Laravel + Nodejs (+ Vue)
+* Make sure DOCKER is running when executing the command lines below
 * Make A New Laravel project and wait until its totally done
 * Copy and Paste All this fileS (DOCKER Full Stack LAMP server) to the newly created Laravel project
 * Open .env file and change the DB_DATABASE value as per liking
 * Open ss file and change the value of database_name as per above DB_DATABASE value

-## Set All the Docker Services Names to point to 127.0.0.1 Hostname (WSL2)
+## Set All the Docker Services Names to point to 127.0.0.1 Hostname (use WSL2 terminal)
 All this Host Names can be found in docker-compose.yml file

 ```sh